ZacharyEssoh/PlayingCardNeuralNetwork/README.md

 ## Deployment

+To deploy this project one just needs to download the Python file and open it in their preffered python IDE and intall the pyhon dependancies below, then click the run button.

-To deploy this project I had to install and import the Tensorflow and Keras Libraries
+To deploy this project I had to install and import the Tensorflow and Keras Libraries.

 ```bash
 import glob